solomd0524/healthcare-api/README.md

 was working but it was failing to find the login page which I don't have implemented yet.
 UserDetailsService is working as I see the execution of the with users and roles apis.
 As of now the healthcare app's security is disabled so apis can be run from Postman.

-H2 Database  - I think was because when i was commiting my changes I had the reformat button selected so it was reformatting my insert statements.
-Leaving notes here just in case :)
+H2 Database  -  This has been fixed (I think leaving notes just in case)

 The app is using h2 but noticed a very weird error when I first start up the project.   import.sql works but when the project is shut down the import.sql gets a new line as some kind of reformatting goes on that causes errors on startup.
 Have not solved this issue yet but there is a work around: